xjwangsjtu/Continual-Learning-Papers/README.md

 # Paper Collection of Continual Learning

-Continual Learning(Incremental Learning, Overcoming Catastrophic Forgetting) aiming at using full capacity of neural network in sequential training setting without losing performance in previous tasks.
+Continual Learning(Incremental Learning, Overcoming Catastrophic Forgetting) aiming at retaining performance of neural network in sequential training setting， i.e. training on a new task without losing performance in previous task(s).

 This is a collection of research and review papers of Continual Learning.
 The Papers are sorted by time.
 Any suggestions and pull requests are welcome.

+If you don't want your paper to appear here, please contact [Xuejian Wang](mailto:xuejian.wxj@gmail.com)(xuejian.wxj[AT]gmail.com)

 ## Overview
 * [Research Papers](#research-papers)